Did a Police Officer Use More Force Than the Situation Required?

 What Is Excessive Force?

 Excessive force happens when a law enforcement officer uses more physical force than is reasonably necessary to accomplish a legitimate law enforcement objective.
-The keyword is reasonable — not perfect, not minimal, but objectively reasonable given the specific circumstances the officer faced.
+The keyword is reasonable — not perfect, not minimal, but objectively reasonable given the specific circumstances the officer faced in the moment.

 Under federal law, all excessive force claims brought against police during an arrest or investigative stop are evaluated under the Fourth Amendment’s objective reasonableness standard, a framework established by the U.S. Supreme Court in Graham v.
 Connor (1989).
 Courts look at three core factors when analyzing whether force was excessive: